Sales Funnels For Business Coaches: Everything You Should Know

 For making your freebies look decent without hiring a designer.

-Seriously, even if you think you have zero design skills, Canva makes it petty hard to mess up.
+Seriously, even if you think you have zero design skills, Canva makes it pretty hard to mess up.

 3. ConvertKit or MailerLite